Perkedel/CVR_Stuffings/README.md

 [Click here to learn more about Terms of Service of Alpha Blend Interactive](https://documentation.abinteractive.net/official/legal/tos/)

 > Profanity is allowed in this premise.
-Ensure to use this permission **only** to strengthen your quotes, and **avoid unecessary & irrelevant derogatory attacks** against another parties.
+Ensure to use this permission **only** to strengthen your quotes, and **avoid unecessary & irrelevant overboard derogatory attacks** against another parties.

 ## Instructions